-We promised Evan’s father we were going to eat the cottontails — he was upset that the bad seed relative had left them to rot — and we struck something of a deal with the rabbits themselves.
+We promised Evan’s father we were going to eat the cottontails — he was upset that a bad seed relative had left them to rot — and we struck something of a deal with the rabbits themselves.
 We would come there only twice a year, and we would only shoot two or three cottontails each time.
 This is so small a number, and our appearance so infrequent that for years, the rabbits have always been there and the hunting has been so easy it borders on “harvesting.”

 This is an unusual German rabbit stew called, according to Mimi Sheraton in her excellent book The German Cookbook: A Complete Guide to Mastering Authentic German Cooking, eingemachtes kaninchen.
 It is a Swabian recipe, from Bavaria in Southern Germany.
 Read the recipe and you don’t immediately think of Germany, but rather of that country’s financial nemesis: Greece.
 Lemon, capers and bay leaves play a prominent role in this stew.
 But instead of oregano and olive oil and yogurt, the Germans use parsley and butter and sour cream.
 It is brothy, meaty and tart, with just a whiff of creaminess.
 Think avgolemono with more fiscal discipline.

 You may be wondering if this is some sort of variant on the most famous German rabbit recipe, hasenpfeffer.
 It is most definitely not.
 For starters, hasenpfeffer requires a hase, a hare.
 And a hare is not a rabbit.
 Rabbits are light, mild white meat.
 Hares are heavy, strongly flavored red meat, and hasenpfeffer is a heavy, strongly flavored stew.
 In America, hasenpfeffer should be made with jackrabbit.
-I have one that Holly shot, but you will have to wait until the weather cools for that recipe.

 German Rabbit Stew